PCC. Local. Global. Integrated.

 Code of Ethics and Conduct

-PCC SE is an investment holding company and the group management holding of the PCC Group.
-The company has a stable and future-oriented investment portfolio in the chemical, energy and logistics sectors.
-The majority of the locations are in Europe.
-In addition, the PCC Group is represented in the USA, Thailand and Ghana.
+PCC SE is an investment company and the holding company of the PCC Group.
+The company has a stable and future-oriented investment portfolio in the chemicals, energy and logistics sectors.
+The majority of its sites are located in Europe.
+The PCC Group is also represented in the USA, Thailand and Ghana.

 The PCC Group provides services on a high technical and qualitative level on an international scale and is at the same time a reliable and integral partner of all stakeholders.